vacp2p/rfc/content/docs/rfcs/44/README.md

 Stem relays receiving messages can either be in stem state or in fluff state themselves.
-They might also not support 44/WAKU2-DANDELION, and interpret the message as classical [19/WAKU2-LIGHTPUSH](/spec/19/), which effectively makes them act as fluff state relays without introducing random delay.
+They might also not support 44/WAKU2-DANDELION, and interpret the message as classical [19/WAKU2-LIGHTPUSH](/spec/19/), which effectively makes them act as fluff state relays.
 While such peers lower the overall anonymity properties, the [Dandelion++ paper](https://arxiv.org/abs/1805.11060) showed that including those peers yields more anonymity compared to excluding these peers.